 Randall, Charlotte ( - ) is a novelist whose first book Dead Sea Fruit (1995) won the Reed Fiction Award and the Best First Book award in the South East Asia / Pacific section of the 1996 Commonwealth Writers' Prize.
 The book tells of two Dunedin families in the 1960s and 1970s.

-Born and raised in Dunedin, Randall attended the University of Canterbury.
-She now lives in Wellington, and is working on a third novel.
+Born and raised in Dunedin, Randall attended the University of Canterbury, she now lives in Wellington.

 Charlotte Randall was the 2000 Victoria University Writers' Fellow.